AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 boundary or coarse/fine boundary.

 Interior boundary is the border among the grid Boxes themselves.
+For example, in
+:numref:`fig:basics:amrgrids`,
-For example, in the figure showing :ref:`example of AMR grids<fig:basics:amrgrids>` at the beginning of this chapter, the two blue grid Boxes on level 1 share an interior boundary that is 10 cells long.
+the two blue grid Boxes on level 1 share an interior boundary that is 10 cells long.
 For a :cpp:`MultiFab` with ghost cells on level 1, we can use the :cpp:`MultiFab::FillBoundary` function introduced in the section on :ref:`sec:basics:multifab` to fill ghost